Prompt Engineering · OrevateAI

 What Are the Hot Dog at Costco Calories?

 This number might seem substantial, especially if you’re accustomed to tracking every calorie.
 However, it’s important to remember that this is a large, filling hot dog.
-For many, it serves as a complete meal, especially when paired with the famously inexpensive soda that often comes with the combo deal.
+For many, it serves as a complete meal, particularly when paired with the famously inexpensive soda that often comes with the combo deal.

 Breaking Down the Nutrition of a Costco Hot Dog